dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The distinction among these has gotten clouded over recent years.
 The import consideration is that each is a different security domain.
-Information about a conversation captured in an enterprise communications system (e.g. meta data and Dialog Object(s) recorded in an IP PBX) is a differenct security domain from a SaaS transcription service (i.e. an Analysis Object).
+Information about a conversation captured in an enterprise communications system (e.g. meta data and Dialog Object(s) recorded in an IP PBX) is a different security domain from a SaaS transcription service (i.e. an Analysis Object).
 Before a vCon leaves a security domain, it SHOULD be signed to prevent it from being altered.
 If the new security domain needs to alter it, a new vCon is created with the removed or added data and the prior version is referenced (i.e. via the redacted ([redacted](#redacted)) or appended ([appended](#appended))).
 See the redacted vCon object tree figure-1 and appended vCon object tree figure-2.
-If informaiton is redacted for privacy reasons, the vCon referenced in the redacted ([redacted](#redacted)), if inline, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.
+If information is redacted for privacy reasons, the vCon referenced in the redacted ([redacted](#redacted)), if inline, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.

 The secure storage and access of externally referenced conversation data is considered out of scope from this document.
 Secure mechanisms for HTTPS access and storage of files are well defined.
-Identity and cridentials for accessing externally stored data will be exchanged out of band from the vCon.
+Identity and credentials for accessing externally stored data will be exchanged out of band from the vCon.
-The one requirement for externally referenced data from the perspective of this document, is proof of integrety of that data.
+The one requirement for externally referenced data from the perspective of this document, is proof of integrity of that data.

 Using the above described approach for redaction and appending of data, we can reduce the security operations on a vCon to signing and encryption.
 Two approaches to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained, inline in the vCon, that is externally referenced.